Sunflower (The Beach Boys album): Leftover

 "Lady" was written by Dennis and featured a string arrangement by keyboardist Daryl Dragon.
 The song was later considered for Surf's Up but passed for inclusion.
 Instead, in December 1970, Wilson released it as the B-side of the "Sound of Free" single, credited to "Dennis Wilson & Rumbo".
 "Good Time" was a collaboration between Brian and Jardine.
 In 1972, American Spring recorded versions of "Lady" (with the new title "Fallin' in Love") and "Good Time", the latter with new vocals overdubbed onto the Beach Boys' original backing track, for their album Spring.
 In 1977, the original Sunflower version of "Good Time" was placed on The Beach Boys Love You.
 In 1981, "San Miguel", a collaboration between Dennis and Gregg Jakobson, was released for the compilation Ten Years of Harmony.
 Jardine's "Susie Cincinnati" was released as the B-side of the "Add Some Music to Your Day" single and as a track on the 1976 album 15 Big Ones.

-"I Just Got My Pay" contains a reworked melody from the 1964 outtake "All Dressed Up for School".
-"I'm Going Your Way" is a Dennis song about picking up hitchhikers and the sexual intercourse that might follow.
-"Carnival" (aka "Over the Waves") is a wordless vocal rendition of the standard "When You Are in Love (It's the Loveliest Night of the Year)".
-Also recorded was "When Girls Get Together" (released on the 1980 album Keepin' the Summer Alive), "Games Two Can Play" (released on the 1993 box set Good Vibrations: Thirty Years of the Beach Boys), "Back Home" (a version different from the one released on 15 Big Ones), a rehearsal of the Wild Honey song "Let the Wind Blow" (a song that was added to the band's setlists in this era), a solo piano demo of "Til I Die" with no vocals (later completed for Surf's Up), and a keyboard-only version of the Beatles' "You Never Give Me Your Money".
+"I Just Got My Pay" is a song that contains a reworked melody from the 1964 outtake "All Dressed Up for School", with both songs being released on the 1993 box set Good Vibrations: Thirty Years of the Beach Boys.
+"I'm Going Your Way" is a Dennis song about picking up hitchhikers and the sexual intercourse that might follow while "Carnival" (aka "Over the Waves") is a wordless vocal rendition of the standard "When You Are in Love (It's the Loveliest Night of the Year)".
+Both songs were released on the 2021 box set Feel Flows.
+Also recorded was "When Girls Get Together" (released on the 1980 album Keepin' the Summer Alive), "Games Two Can Play" (released on the 1993 box set Good Vibrations: Thirty Years of the Beach Boys), "Back Home" (a version different from the one released on 15 Big Ones), a solo piano demo of "Til I Die" with no vocals (later completed for Surf's Up), and a keyboard-only version of the Beatles' "You Never Give Me Your Money".
+The latter two recordings were released on the 2021 box set Feel Flows.

-Packaging

-The picture of the band on the front sleeve, featuring all six group members, was taken on the golf course at Dean Martin's Hidden Valley Ranch near Thousand Oaks in Ventura County, California.
-His son Ricci Martin, a friend of the band, took the photograph, also featuring Brian's daughter Wendy, Al's first son Matthew, Mike's children Hayleigh and Christian, and Carl's son Jonah.
-The inner gatefold spread on the original vinyl LP featured a series of photographs taken by designer/photographer Ed Thrasher at the Warner Bros. studio backlot.